Let me share my experience with the FIX to SCCM Upgrade Issue because of SQL Based Replication. My name is Deb and this is my first post on this blog.

 Further troubleshooting of SCCM replication was done using the following post “SQL Replication Troubleshooting Guide“.

-As a next step, I tried to drop .PUB files on CAS server rcm.box to forcefully initiate the replication of particular primary server site data.
+As a next step, I tried to drop .PUB files on the CAS server rcm.box to forcefully initiate the replication of particular primary server site data.
 Eg: hardware_inventory_3-<primary site code>.pub.

 Resolution FIX – SCCM Upgrade Issue